Skip to navigation

 4. How lucky I am to have realised that guidebook writers are guidebook writers rather than travellers: when you're writing and investigating you're not going to have the time to get too far off the beaten track, so those places that get nothing more than a paragraph are well worth visiting before things change too much.

-And that's why I carry the Lonely Planet, because it's the most popular guide and therefore helps me avoid the masses very effectively.
-Thanks LP, you're the greatest...
+And that's why I don't mind carrying the Lonely Planet if it's the only option, because it's the most popular guide and therefore helps me avoid the masses very effectively.
+Thanks LP, you're the greatest... almost.